 ICAP includes FREE introductory training programs and counseling services offered through ICAP instructors and local SBDC counselors.
 ICAP helps startups identify potential customers and develop successful business models based on that knowledge.
 It is an ideal program for early-stage companies trying to prepare for eventual venture investment.

-October 10, 2018 – Acceptance notifications and communication with next steps and instructions, including how to prepare for the first session.
+October 28, 2020 – Acceptance notifications and communication with next steps

-During this introductory 2-week program, there is extensive work done outside the classroom.
-In addition to the class meetings and webinar, participants should expect to spend another 10-15 hours per week on customer discovery and course assignments.
-At the conclusion of the program, you will remain connected with your ICAP trainers and SBDC Business Advisors to continue your progress on the Five Steps to Startup Success over the following 12 months.
+During this introductory program, there is extensive work done outside the virtual classroom.
+In addition to the virtual class meetings, participants should expect to spend another 10-15 hours per week on customer discovery and course assignments.
+At the conclusion of the program, you will remain connected with your ICAP adjunct to continue your progress on the Five Steps to Startup Success over the following 6 to 24 months.

 Your ICAP Instructor

-Bob Smith is currently the Director of the Innovation Commercialization Assistance Program (ICAP), a program funded by the Commonwealth of Virginia and administered by George Mason University and the Virginia Small Business Development Center Network (VSBDC).
-Here he helps researchers, inventors, and technology startups develop their technology commercialization and technology business startup efforts.
-He’s also an instructor with the NSF’s DC I-Corp Node, and co-director of the Fed Tech program, which uses Lean Startup methods to assist inventors from government labs to explore the commercial viability of their inventions.
+Bob Smith is currently the Director of I-Corps at George Washington University where he helps researchers, inventors, and technology startups develop their technology commercialization and technology business startup efforts.
+He is also an instructor with the NSF’s DC I-Corp Node.

 Bob has 30+ years’ experience in innovation and entrepreneurship.
 He is the Chairman of CollegeFactual.com, a leading college rankings website.
 He’s held senior management positions at Congressional Quarterly and America Online in sales, marketing, and new product development and was the founder and CEO of the first nation-wide online city guide, Digital City.
 As an executive, angel investor, and advisor he has helped companies in e-commerce, e-government, identity management, content publishing, geospatial analytics, data science, and local media go from launch through to favorable exits.